Private Wildlife Photography Tour

-While we are happy to accept all levels of photographers, there’s a few things you should know about gear, as you make your plans.
+While we are happy to accept all levels of photographers, there are a few things you should know about gear as you make your plans.

 Wildlife in Yellowstone seems to either be right next to the road, or a mile away from it.
 While you don’t need professional photography equipment in Yellowstone to get an award-winning image, at least one telephoto lens reaching 400mm is encouraged.
-The best lens is the one you have ready.
-I like to keep something on my lap, like my Sigma 60-600, so I can cover a wide focal distance.
+The best lens is the one you have ready, such as a 60-600 so you can cover a wide focal distance.

-Batteries/Charger – Enough battery power to shoot the entire day.
-I keep 3 batteries per camera body ready to go.
+Batteries/Charger – Enough battery power to shoot the entire day (recommend 3 batteries per camera body)

-Media – Enough memory to shoot the entire day.
-I like to have 512mb split between (2) cards per camera body.
+Media – Enough memory to shoot the entire day (recommend 512mb split between (2) cards per camera body)

 Cleaning – Lens cloths, air blower, lens solution